Copyright 2019-2023 Ingmar Dasseville, Pierre Carbonnelle

 c.codomain = self.domains[0]

-self.check(c.name not in voc.symbol_decls or self.name == CONCEPT,
+c.name not in voc.symbol_decls or self.name == CONCEPT or self.super_set,

-f"duplicate '{c.name}' constructor for '{self.name}' type")
+f"duplicate '{c.name}' constructor for '{self.name}' type",

 voc.symbol_decls[c.name] = c